samiralam/rules-compendium/docs/phb/6-equipment/index.md

 ### Armor Training

 Anyone can don armor or hold a Shield, but only those with training can use them effectively, as explained below.
-A character’s class and other features determine the character’s armor training.
+A character's class and other features determine the character's armor training.
 A monster has training with any armor in its stat block.

 #### Light, Medium, or Heavy Armor

-If you wear Light, Medium, or Heavy armor and lack training with it, you have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on any [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test) that involves Strength or Dexterity, and you can’t cast spells.
+If you wear Light, Medium, or Heavy armor and lack training with it, you have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on any [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test) that involves Strength or Dexterity, and you can't cast spells.

 #### Shield